-Frame & Frequency is an ongoing International Video Art Exchange Program.
+Frame & Frequency is an ongoing International Video Art Screening Series curated by Frank McCauley.
 This edition highlights the work of seven international artists from Toronto to Vienna, Korea to Texas and from across the US.
 These new media, experimental film and video works explore contemporary visual culture, and present an intimate panorama of the variety and breadth of video art in artistic practice today – including various themes such as appropriation, simulation vs representation, repetition, identity politics, as well as formal investigations of video as a medium.

 Artists include: Dina Yanni, Eric Souther, Joe Hambleton, David Politzer, Shon Kim, Pete Burkeet, and Jonathan E. Baker.